AstroWin/AstroOS/README.md

 AstroOS doesn't turn off security features such as Windows Defender and Windows Update.

 ### Usability
-AstroOS applies many modifications and default settings to make Windows easier to use.
+AstroOS applies many modifications and settings to make Windows easier to use.

 ### Open source